 Screening for speech and language disorders has been defined as using standardized tools to detect the risk of a delay, which can be corroborated by a full-scale diagnostic evaluation.
 Screening for speech and language disorders in clinical practice most often occurs in pediatric outpatient clinics in the context of routine developmental surveillance and screening.
-By surveillance we mean the informal checks about developmental progress that occur during routine well-checkups; surveillance is also known as monitoring.
+By surveillance we mean the informal checks about developmental progress that occur during routine well-child visits; surveillance is also known as monitoring.

-In 2006, the American Academy of Pediatrics (AAP) published clinical guidelines for developmental screening and surveillance in the primary care setting.
-49 These guidelines recommend that pediatric health care providers perform surveillience at every well-child visit for children less than 36 months of age, and if any concerns arise, to screen using standardized developmental tools.
-Irrespective of concerns, the guidelines identify 9, 18, and 30 (or 24)
+In 2006, the American Academy of Pediatrics published clinical guidelines for developmental screening and surveillance in the primary care setting.49 These guidelines recommend that pediatric health care providers perform surveillance at every well-child visit for children younger than age 36 months, and if any concerns arise, to screen using standardized developmental tools.

-months as the specific ages when developmental screening should be done.
-The AAP also developed the Bright Futures Guidelines for Health Supervision of Infants, Children, and Adolescents50 that offer primary care providers a set of processes and tools for surveillance, documentation of findings, and talking with parents about health, global development, and concerns.
-Bright Futures Guidelines recommend screening for developmental concerns including speech and language at regular intervals as part of well-child checkups.
-Irrespective of the procedures used, when a child fails a screen, the primary care provider should make a referral for further evaluation and treatment.
+Irrespective of concerns, the guidelines identify 9, 18, and 30 (or 24) months as the specific ages when developmental screening should be done.
+The American Academy of Pediatrics also developed the Bright Futures Guidelines for Health Supervision of Infants, Children, and Adolescents,50 which offer primary care providers a set of processes and tools for surveillance; documentation of findings; and talking with parents about health, global development, and concerns.
+Bright Futures Guidelines recommend screening for developmental concerns, including speech and language, at regular intervals as part of well-child visits.
+Irrespective of the procedures used, when a child screens positive, the primary care provider should make a referral for further evaluation and treatment.

-A variety of tools have been used to screen for speech and language delays; many are part of a broader screening for developmental delay.
+A variety of tools have been used to screen for speech and language delays; many are part of a broader screening for developmental delays.
 Some screening tools are designed to be administered to the child; others are checklists that are designed to be completed by a parent or teacher.
 Often primary care providers use broad-band instruments that screen for a variety of developmental issues.
-One such instrument is the Parents' Evaluation of Developmental Status (PEDS) questionnaire;51 it asks parents about concerns they may have about their child's development using one question on each of several different developmental domains, including expressive and receptive language.
-The PEDS indicates the need for further screening or referral.
-Alternatively, other broad-band instruments such as the Denver II52 and Ages and Stages Ouestionnaire-353 have separate scales that probe for more detailed information about the different developmental domains (e.g., language, motor, adaptive, social-emotional skills).
-Whereas the Denver II directly assesses the child, the Ages and Stages-3 asks parents about their child's development.
-In contrast to broad-band screeners, narrow-band screeners are designed to screen only for speech and language skills.
-Some narrow-band screeners for speech and language include the Language Development Survey54 and the MacArthur-Bates Communicative Development Inventory (CDI); 55 the parent completes these screeners but they can be scored by a primary care provider.
+One such instrument is the Parents' Evaluation of Developmental Status questionnaire;51 it asks parents about concerns they may have about their child's development using one question on each of several different developmental domains, including expressive and receptive language.
+The results indicate the need for further screening or referral.
+Alternatively, other broad-band instruments such as the Denver II52 and the Ages and Stages Questionnaire (ASQ)53 have separate scales that probe for more detailed information about the different developmental domains (e.g., language, motor, adaptive, social-emotional skills).
+While the Denver II directly assesses the child, the ASQ asks parents about their child's development.
+In contrast to broad-band instruments, narrow-band instruments are designed to screen only for speech and language skills.
+Some narrow-band screening instruments for speech and language include the Language Development Survey (LDS)54 and the MacArthur-Bates Communicative Development Inventory (CDI);55 parents complete these screening instruments, but they can be scored by a primary care provider.